Icenowy/WoC/doc/arch.md

 #### Grammar

-INT NUM * // Interrupt with reason NUM (NUM must be at most 8 bits wide)
+INT %NUM * // Interrupt with reason NUM (NUM must be at most 8 bits wide)

 INT REG * // Interrupt with reason REG (only the low 1 byte is used)